The Gospel Standard Trust - Who are we and what do we do?

 The Executive Committee of the Gospel Standard Trust is drawn from members of Gospel Standard churches, some of whom have experience and expertise in property and financial matters and so can give guidance from experience.

 Matters pertaining to the General business of the Trust are dealt with by the Secretary, Mr. D.J.
 Playfoot.
-Subscriptions are handled by Mr. M.G.
-Bailey, who is a member of the Executive Committee, and in North America by Mr. G.L.
+Subscriptions are handled by Mrs L.J.
+Buss, and in North America by Mr. G.L.
 TenBroeke.

 For contact details, please visit the Contact Us